abrilcf/mednerf/README.markdown

 # MedNeRF: Medical Neural Radiance Fields for Reconstructing 3D-aware CT-Projections from a Single X-ray

 [Paper](https://arxiv.org/abs/2202.01020)
-Submitted to IEEE EMBC 2022
+Accepted at IEEE EMBC 2022

 ## Get the Data